swongra/cloudrundemo/README.md

 # Cloud Run Demo
 Cloud Run Open Office demo

-We’re going to deploy Open Office via two flavors of Cloud Run: fully managed Cloud Run and Cloud Run for Anthos.
-Then we’ll deploy the same container image on IBM Cloud, running a Kubernetes Cluster with Knative enabled.
+This is a tuttorial for deploying Open Office via two flavors of Cloud Run: fully managed Cloud Run and Cloud Run for Anthos.
+Then you will subsequently deploy the same container image on IBM Cloud, running a Kubernetes Cluster with Knative enabled.

 Watch this [video](https://www.youtube.com/watch?v=nhwYc4StHIc) first, which outlines the contents of this demo.